10.2 Incident and Inspection Reports

 - an employee came to work intoxicated

 Why are these reports important?
 Accident and incident reports can be used in insurance claims, workers’ compensation awards, and even lawsuits.
-When writing such reports, it is important to document events accurately to avoid attributing blame or identifying causes incorrectly.
-The stakes are high when writing these reports, so it is important to follow the instructions provided in this unit carefully.
+When writing such reports, it is important to document events accurately and objectively to avoid attributing blame or identifying causes incorrectly.
+The stakes are high when writing these reports, so it is important to follow the guidance provided in this unit carefully.

 How do I format an accident/incident report?
 In many companies, accident/incident reports are completed using a prepared form.
 The form would ask much of the information listed in the below “Checklist for Accident/Incident Reports.”
-If the company you work for does not have a form, you can either create a form and use it as a template for such reporting in the future, or you can document the incident in an incident report–usually formatted as a short memo report.
+If the company you work for does not have a form, you can either ask an LLM to help you create the form or you can create a form yourself.
+Either way, you will then be able to use it as a template for such reporting future occurrences.
+When form style reporting does not seem quite right for the situation, you can document the incident in an incident report–usually formatted as a short memo report.

 Checklist for Accident/Incident Reports – Include key details about the incident in your report.
 Such detail should include the following: